makomba/local-sundial-time-eqt-app-widget/README.md

 - calculate the difference to UTC with the longitude (1 hour = 15°).
 - calculate the local sundial time with the calculated values.

 Help needed.
-I can not program apps.
+I can not program apps widgets.